Kooboo/Json/README-EN.md

 }
 ```

 The following code will be generated if it is a List

 ```
 handler.sb.Write("[")
 foreach(var user in users)
 {
    WriteUserModel(user);
    WriteComma()
 }
 handler.sb.Write("]")
 ```

-In the current version, the container used for KoobooJson serialization is StringBuilder,  which has some additional calls compared to direct ref char [] .
+In the current version, the container used for KoobooJson serialization is StringBuilder, which has some additional calls compared to direct ref char [].
 At present, we consider building a portable char container in the next version, which distinguishing object sizes, considering stack arrays and reducing memory overhead by pre-scanning size to significantly improve the speed of serialization

 **Deserialization**

-When the type is first deserialized, KoobooJson will generate parsing code for the type, which is roughly as shown in following.
+When the type is first deserialized, KoobooJson will generate parsing code for the type, which is rough as shown in the following.

 ```
 UserModel model = JsonSerializer.ToObject<UserModel>("{\"Obj\":3,\"Name\":\"Tom\",\"Age\":18}");